 Understanding Amazon EC2 Security Group:

-This is a very important aspect of the management of your AWS EC2 instances.
+This is a very important aspect of managing your AWS EC2 instances.
 You need to understand properly what kind of security your server needs and thus configure one or assign a previously configured one.
 Let’s go to the ‘Security Group’ option from the left menu items.

-As you can see (under the ‘inbound’ tab at the bottom), you can add as many security groups as you want and each can be configured with several protocol/IP access grants.
-You can either add your own custom port range or can use the given options for various protocols like SMTP, HTTP, SSH etc. which will automatically open the default ports used for those services.
+As you can see (under the ‘inbound’ tab at the bottom), you can add as many security groups as you want, and each can be configured with several protocol/IP access grants.
+You can either add your own custom port range or use the given options for various protocols like SMTP, HTTP, SSH, etc., which will automatically open the default ports used for those services.
 After adding a rule, you must also submit the ‘Apply Rule Changes’ button.

 Adding A Key Pair:

-For access via ssh, we will need an ssh key pair as well, instead of password-based authentication.
-If you already did one while launching an ec2 instance, you won’t need to do it anymore.
+We will also need an SSH key pair instead of password-based authentication for access via SSH.
+If you already created one while launching an EC2 instance, you won’t need to do it anymore.
 Just make sure you have the key downloaded on your local PC.
-But, if you need a new key pair, please go to the ‘Key Pairs’ menu option on the left of the EC2 dashboard.
+But if you need a new key pair, please go to the ‘Key Pairs’ menu option on the left of the EC2 dashboard.
 Click on the ‘create key pair’ button.

 Enter a name on the pop-up window and submit.
 A key pair will be created and available to you for download to your local PC.
 In an alternative way, you can import an already existing key pair from your PC as well as follows: